webplatform/docs/guides/html_lists/index.md

 |Checked_Out=No
 }}
 {{Byline}}
-{{Summary_Section|This article will give a clear understanding of the three different list types in HTML.}}
+{{Summary_Section|This article introduces the three list types in HTML and explores their basic features.}}
 {{Guide
 |Content=== Introduction ==